shaik1002/biggitlabbomb/doc/user/project/import/repo_by_url.md

 1. Select **Import project**.
 1. Select **Repository by URL**.
 1. Enter a **Git repository URL**.
 1. Complete the remaining fields.
-A username and password (or access token) is required for imports from private repositories.
 1. Select **Create project**.

 Your newly created project is displayed.